 TS-9 to SMA Female patch cables are designed to connect a feeder or jumper cable to a user device such as a mobile broadband modem.

-The cable's TS-9 connector matches the external antenna connection on many 4G modems.
+The cable's right angle TS-9 connector matches the external antenna connection on many 4G modems.
 Brands such as Netgear use the TS-9 connection to allow the attachment of larger 4G antennas.
 In most cases a 4G modem will use two TS-9 connectors to operate in 2x2 MIMO, providing twice the performance over a single antenna.

 It's important to distinguish the TS-9 connector from the visually similar CRC9 connector.
 Despite a similar appearance, the two interfaces are totally incompatible.
 Manufacturers such as Huawei and ZTE use the CRC9 connector, with Netgear being one of the only brands using the TS-9 interface.